 For the just intonation of major triads, the major third should be set to a relatively deep frequency position, while the minor third requires a relatively high frequency position.
 In both cases the fifth should be tuned a little bit higher.
 See the diagram below.

-More detailed information can be found in Historical.
+More detailed information can be found in History of Tuning.

 The previous musical example has been produced with virtual instruments.
 In the following, we present a recording of a real orchestra, the „Scottish Chamber Orchestra“.